mycolorway/SeventeenMon/README.md

 SeventeenMon simply help you find location by IP address.
 Data is totally based on [17MON.CN](http://tool.17mon.cn/).

+## Compatibility

+I have tested it on Ruby >= 1.9.3.
+Other versions are not tested but should work on well.
+Please contact me if not.

 ## Installation

 Add this line to your application's Gemfile: